daos-stack/daos/docs/user/container.md

 Successfully destroyed container 30e5d364-62c9-4ddf-9284-1021359455f2
 ```

-If the container is in use, the force option (i.e. --force or -f) must be added.
+If the container is in use, the force option (i.e., --force or -f) must be added.
-Active users of a force-deleted container will fail with bad handle error.
+Active users of a force-deleted container will fail with a bad handle error.

 !!! note
     It is orders of magniture faster to delete a container compared to